 “How does self-identification not develop?”

-“Those well-instructed in regard to the dhamma, with regard for the noble one’s and those with integrity, well-disciplined in their practice, do not believe form to be the self.
+“That well-instructed in regard to the Dhamma, with regard for the noble ones and those with integrity, well-disciplined in their practice, do not believe form to be the self.
 They do not believe that feelings establish or define a self, or that perception defines a self.
 They are free of mental fabrications, having no foundation for fabrications.
 They do not assume that thoughts establish a self or that the self possesses thoughts.
 They do not assume that consciousness is the self or that the self possesses consciousness.
 There is no “self” attached to any of these five clinging-aggregates.”

 The Buddha’s original teachings are grounded in Dependent Origination, expressed through The Four Noble Truths, and directly experienced through The Eightfold Path.
 Dependent Origination shows that from ignorance, through 12 observable causative links, stress, confusion, and delusion develops.
-Those well-instructed in the Buddha’s dhamma, feee of anatta, have developed a non-distracted mind bringing useful insight into reality.
+That well-instructed in the Buddha’s dhamma, free of Anatta, have developed a non-distracted mind bringing useful insight into reality.
 Wisdom has replaced ignorance.
 Fabrications (and deluded beliefs) have ended.